SlimHintz/bait-n-switch/README.md

 > "While we can't blame all attention distraction on click bait,
 > as with any addictive relationship,
 > it is an enabler."
 - Gloria Mark is a professor specializing in human-computer interactions at the University of California, Irvine.

+Clickbait can be defined as a headline or hyperlink that is intentionally designed to grab readers attention and are typically sensationalist or misleading.
+The superficial consequences of clickbait are the erosion of trust in the webpage or a perceived lack of credibility of a news source.
+For businesses built on an economy of clicks, where the more views a page gets, the more the business can charge their advertisers, click bait is a natural design evolution.
+However, now that this style of heading is pervasive in social media and in news agencies, the ability for malicious actors to add false information into headlines is becoming easier.
+Detecting fake news directly is difficult, but click bait sensationalism can act as a proxy for fake news articles .
+Therefore, I wanted to create a feed-back loop that penalizes news agencies for producing clickbait and frees up the user’s web browsing experience.

+Reducing the amount of clickbait from the browsing experience has two major advantages for the browser of choice:
+The reduction in click bait will likely increase the usage of the browser due to the reduced cognitive load brought about by information overload.
+Removing click bait from the browser will aid in the protection non-tech natives from accessing or spreading false information

+Internet privacy and data integrity are the foremost issues in big tech.
+By adding a feature that protects users from the spread of fake news while simultaneously boosting usership on the browsing platform is an absolute win.
+The benefit of providing a negative feed-back loop to news agencies who have built their empire around sensationalism is just gravy.

 ### The Model